DeNepo/solution-write-ups/README.md

 ### Easy is Ok

-Don't push too fast through the Kyu levels, your goal here is to practice analyzing code, not to solve harder and harder problems.
+Don't push too fast to harder and harder challenges.
+Your goal here is to practice analyzing code, not to solve harder and harder problems.
 You can learn everything you need to learn by studying easier challenges.

 Codewar users write some (overly) clever solutions to simple problems.
 You can learn a lot about JavaScript and programming from them.
 The less you struggle to understand the problem the quicker you can lean from their code.